• Skip to primary navigation

 • Delicious Butternut squash pancakes

-These American style pancakes are one of those versatile pancake recipes that you can continuously add new ingredients and make a super healthy breakfast or brunch.
+These American-style pancakes are one of those versatile pancake recipes which you can continuously add new ingredients and make a super healthy breakfast or brunch.
 Yes, butternut squash for breakfast, why not?

 Ingredients used in this recipe